isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

    regardless of how many threads are running.

  - packet-queue-statistics: average queue size for last 10, 100 and 1000
    packets.
-This statistic uses approach similar to unix ``top`` command.
+This statistic uses approach similar to Unix ``top`` command.
    The averaged queue size for the last 10 packets can be considered an instantenous value, while average for the last 1000 packets shows longer term trend.